vectorgrp/sil-kit/README.rst

        integration tests.
 The tests are based on the google test framework, which is bundled with the Integration Bus.

+    3. IB_BUILD_DEMOS=OFF (default: ON) disables the generation of demo applications for the Integration Bus.

+    4. IB_BUILD_UTILITIES=OFF (default: ON) disables the generation of utility tools (registry, system controller and system monitor).

 E.g., if you want to build the Integration Bus with documentation enabled, call cmake in your build directory as follows::